leejoonli/code-every-day/log.md

 # Day 161 (8/8/2022)

-## Assessment test and Codewars
+## Assessment test, Codewars, C#

 Did an assessment test for US Senate and a codewars challenge.
 The challenge was to return the last element in a list.
+Did some C# coding practice.

 ## Thoughts

 The assessment test prompts weren't that difficult.
 It was assertions in Python, an API call/tests, and Django/Python serializers and views.
 The API call prompt might have been bugged because my new Error() was being read as null instead of the message I put in.
 The codewars challenge was actually easy but I still have to look up how to do Python syntax.
+Finished writing linked list methods in C#.
+Couldn't get the sort method to work but all the other methods do.
+It's pretty cool writing code in C#.